 (**correct at time of writing)

-If you are willing to share your cabin with another person of the same gender then the single supplement is £98 to cover hotels and transfers.
-For a single cabin occupancy add 1.5 times the per person cabin price (please call to check).
+If you are willing to share your cabin with another person of the same gender then there is no single supplement.
+For single cabin occupancy add 80% to the per person cabin price.